Hachikoi-the-creator/E-commerce/README.md

 - add aspect-atio to banner img
 - add link entry to product schema, generates from product name `name.join("-")`
 - Add links to the icons in footer, and cursor-pointer
+- fix the quanity box styles, no cursor on number + fix border
+- fix buttons Buy now & Add to cart styling, they go beyond the VP

 **Install exactly the version of the packages specified**